 There is more content, on more platforms, in more locations, than at any time in the past.
 If you’ve managed knowledge in any context, you know how time consuming it can be to find what you need, especially if knowledge is siloed in multiple locations (as it is for many companies).
+You know how important it is to implement knowledge management best practice examples to better manage that content.

 Despite this information challenge, time is valuable.
 Your employees need knowledge in the right place, at the right time—including agents in your contact center.
 What matters most is how reliable, relevant, and fast your knowledge can be accessed by people who need it most.